jro31/jethro-codes/_articles/my-story.md

 At this point I was 32; almost 33.

-The way I was looking at it, was that as someone in their early/mid thirties, I was still young enough that someone would be willing to take a chance on me.
+The way I was looking at it, was that being in my early/mid thirties, I was still young enough that someone would be willing to take a chance on me.
 That I would be able to walk into a job interview having no coding experience, and someone would give me a shot.

 I didn't have the faith that would still be true at 40.